Shop by Category

 Try This: Experiment with different meal schedules at night to see what works for you best.
 For example, eat an early dinner (preferably one that doesn’t include agitating foods that are too spicy, sugary or acidic) and avoid snacking afterwards, then monitor how well you sleep.

-Next, try having a lighter dinner and a small, health-focused snack closer to bedtime, such as sprouted toast with nut butter, a small collagen protein smoothie, or some “moon milk” (made with spices like turmeric, and often adaptogen herbs such as ashwagandha that can help provide restful sleep support while alleviating the effects of stress and tension).
+Next, try having a lighter dinner — with foods that help you sleep — and a small, health-focused snack closer to bedtime, such as sprouted toast with nut butter, a small collagen protein smoothie, or some “moon milk” (made with spices like turmeric, and often adaptogen herbs such as ashwagandha that can help provide restful sleep support while alleviating the effects of stress and tension).

 You may also want to try keeping a food journal so you can track your results.